photo: Octavio Aburto

 - Direct payments to SeaTrees Project Partners to develop and operate SeaTrees projects

-- Project management (vetting, evaluating project impacts, reporting/communicating impacts to supporters)
+- Project management (site visits, vetting, evaluating project impacts, reporting/communicating impacts to supporters)

 - Educational content creation, media, and videos about SeaTrees projects and the need to protect and restore ocean health